Aristidis13/Flex-and-Bison-Parser/README.md

 Every file that is given as input can contain one or multiple tweets, retweets and extended_tweets in any order.

 The challenging part with this project was to find a way to pass information from flex file to bison file.
-That's why flex file has all these yylval.... and in Bison I used structs (no joke).
+That's why flex file has all these yylval.... and in Bison I used union command (no joke).

 # HOW TO RUN
 You must install flex and bison in your ubuntu if (unlikely) you don't have them installed.